 Kilauea Volcano Lava Tube Skylights

-For some reason, the lava coming out of Kilauea mostly doesn't flow on the surface of the lava field.
+The lava coming out of Kilauea mostly doesn't flow on the surface of the lava field.
 Instead, it flows underneath in very long lava tubes, appearing on the surface only as it nears the ocean.
 However, the lava is fragile, and sometimes the roof of the lava tube collapses, resulting in a "skylight".

 Several skylights were active at the time I visited, I'd estimate this one to be about 40 feet long and 10 feet wide.
 I'm not sure if they ever close up - perhaps once a skylight forms it stays open until a later lava flow goes over the top of it.